angeloBerlin/MIDI-Automator/README.md

 MIDI Automator shall be hold as generic as possible, so that it can also handle other use cases that are way apart from the main idea.

+You can see how it works on my Youtube channel: https://www.youtube.com/channel/UCU4K4NwcvBsVVeVxZpaGOtg

 DOWNLOAD: https://github.com/aguelle/MIDI-Automator/releases

 DONATIONS: Feel free to donate via paypal to my account "paypal.com@tieffrequent.de"